xen-project/xen/docs/misc/xen-command-line.markdown

 Note that specifying zero as domU value means zero, while for dom0 it means to use the default.

-### xsm
-> `= dummy | flask | silo`

-> Default: `dummy`

-Specify which XSM module should be enabled.
-This option is only available if the hypervisor was compiled with XSM support.

-* `dummy`: this is the default choice.
-Basic restriction for common deployment (the dummy module) will be applied.
-It's also used when XSM is compiled out.
-* `flask`: this is the policy based access control.
-To choose this, the separated option in kconfig must also be enabled.
-* `silo`: this will deny any unmediated communication channels between unprivileged VMs.
-To choose this, the separated option in kconfig must also be enabled.

 ### flask
 > `= permissive | enforcing | late | disabled`